tomasantunes/markdown-wiki2/README.md

 ## How to build
 ```
 npm install
-cd markdown-wiki2-frontend
+cd frontend
 npm install --legacy-peer-deps
-npm run build
 pip install bookmarks_parser
 ```

 ## How to run
 ```
 Create a secret-config.json file by copying and renaming the secret-config-base.json
-Create a config.json file by copying and renaming the file markdown-wiki2-frontend/src/config-base.json
+Create a config.json file by copying and renaming the file frontend/src/config-base.json
+npm run build
 Create a sessions.json file by copying and renaming the file sessions-base.json
 npm start
-Go to localhost:4001
+Go to localhost:4002
 ```

 ## How to create database